A concise tutorial review of reverse osmosis and electrodialysis: Mass balances, setpoints and metrics, and thermodynamics

 \subsubsection{Extensions for non-ideal solutions}

 We will discuss various simplifications in a later section, but let us first briefly point out how additional energy terms can be included.
-A first effect is that of electrostatic Coulomb interactions between ions, which for a 1:1~salt can be described by the modified Bjerrum equation~\cite{Biesheuvel_2020}
+Though these additions have a clear physical origin, nevertheless, historically, it is customary to say that we now describe `non-ideal' solutions.